FlopsKa/blog/_posts/2014-04-02-speedup-vagrant-execution-by-using-a-ramdisk.md

 ### Setting up the ramdisk ####

-In ubuntu 13.10 'saucy' it is rather simple to set up a ramdisk:
+In Ubuntu 13.10 'saucy' it is rather simple to set up a ramdisk:

 ~~~bash
 sudo mkdir /media/ramdisk